JordanZaerr/TrainRoutesPolymer/README.md

 Steps to debug
 --------------
 - Have node inspector installed ```npm install -g node-inspector```
 - Run ```node-debug server.js``` This will launch the debugger site in your browser.
 This only works in a webkit browser, chrome or safari.
-If you default        browser isn't one of these then copy the url into one of those browsers.
+If your default        browser isn't one of these then copy the url into one of those browsers.
 - Navigate to http:\\\\localhost:3000 in your browser.